001camellia/Student-Learning-Analytics/README.md

 - **Product Feature Insights**: Provide data-based evidence for educational app feature updates

 ## 🔧 Technical Approach Overview
 First, we organized the mapping relationships between the different data tables.
-Then, we selected key metrics and scored student performance.
-We also conducted analysis on specific indicators to derive classroom planning suggestions.
-Additionally, we used bi_kmeans clustering to classify students, obtaining data labels to facilitate better data analysis.
+Then,we used bi_kmeans clustering to classify students, obtaining data labels to facilitate better data analysis. we selected key metrics and scored student performance.
+We also conducted analysis on specific indicators to derive classroom planning suggestions.Plus, we employed regression algorithms to predict student risk indicators.

 ## 👥 Team Members
 Ying Feng, Jiayi Zhu, Lingjun Zheng